-More than 5.5 million Indigenous people live in the United States 1 from more than 560 Indian Nations.
-2 Many are part of federally or state recognized tribes.
-They include Native Americans and Alaskan Natives.
-Indigenous communities live in pueblos, tribes, and communities, in rural reservations as well as cities, across 33 states, including Alaska.
-3 4
+More than 5.5 million Indigenous people live in the United States from more than 560 Indian Nations.
+Many are part of federally or state recognized tribes.
+They include American Indians and Alaskan Natives.
+Indigenous communities live in pueblos, tribes, and communities, in rural reservations as well as cities, across 33 states, including Alaska. $^{\rm 3}$ $^{\rm 4}$

 Indigenous communities have some of the highest hunger rates in the United States.
-As a group, one in four Native Americans and Alaskan Natives are food insecure,5 defined as not having regular, reliable access to the foods needed for good health.
+As a group, one in four Indigenous people are food insecure, defined as not having regular, reliable access to the foods needed for good health.

 Hunger among Indigenous communities is a direct result of poverty and of systemic inequities through racial and gender discrimination.
-While the United States has a poverty rate of 12.3 percent, Indigenous communities have a higher poverty rate-25.4 percent.6 The poverty rates are even higher among female-headed households (54 percent)7 and on some reservations (almost 40 percent).8
+While the United States has a poverty rate of 12.3 percent, Indigenous communities have a higher poverty rate-25.4 percent.
+The poverty rates are even higher among female-headed households (54 percent) and on some reservations (almost 40 percent).